jtemporal/old-site/about/index.md

 <center>
    Developer who loves to write beautiful code.
 PyLadies and Django Girls member.
-   Addicted to data science, and has already participated in projects like hacking the genome code or researching tweets with NLP and Python.
-Today she works as developer anda data scientist at <a href="https://nuveo.ia">Nuveo</a>
+   Addicted to data science, and has already participated in projects hacking the genome code or researching tweets with NLP and Python.
+Today she works as a senior data scientist at Grupo Globo.
   <br>
    In her free time cultivates red curls and adds movie trailers to the never ending 'to watch' movie collection.
 </center>